 Victor F. “Trey” Trahan, III, FAIA, is Founder and CEO of Trahan Architects.
 With a strong personal belief in the value of conservation and philanthropy, his life and work is guided by a commitment to the development of sustainable environments.

 A Louisiana native, Trey grew up in the small town of Crowley—a community known for its entrepreneurial spirit.
 Trey founded Trahan Architects at the age of thirty two, and the firm has since designed a series of local and international projects that have received recognition for their innovative use of materials.
+Since the firm was established it has built a portfolio with a wide range of building types and scales, including academic, cultural, ecclesiastic, residential, commercial, mixed-use and urban projects throughout the US and overseas.
+The firm has won over 75 national, regional, and local state awards along with several international design competitions.
+The work of the firm has been published in more than 40 countries.

 Trey spends his time between New Orleans, New York and Patagonia Chile, where he recently purchased, and is in the process of conserving, a property in the Corcovado National Park, one of the eleven national parks established by North Face founder Douglas Tompkins.
 He is working to return this property to its pristine natural state, while enjoying his time in this remote landscape.